gary149/skills/apps/tutorials/llm-training-guide.md

 ## Dataset Validation

 Dataset format is the most common source of training failures.
-Claude can validate datasets before you spend GPU time.
+The agent can validate datasets before you spend GPU time.

 ```
 Check if my-org/conversation-data works for SFT training.
 ```

-Claude runs a quick inspection on CPU (fractions of a penny) and reports:
+The agent runs a quick inspection on CPU (fractions of a penny) and reports:

 ```
 Dataset validation for my-org/conversation-data: